• Skip to primary navigation

 How do I store these Red Velvet Cream Cheese Cookies?

 Once the frosting has hardened a bit, store the cookies in an airtight container in the fridge for up to 2 days.
+They must be in the fridge since the frosting contains cream cheese.

 When ready to eat, bring them to room temperature if you want the cookie soft.